COG-UK/geography_cleaning/README.md

 - utla: Upper Tier Local Authority.
 Similar to adm2, often used with reporting epidemiological data.
 Multiple adm2s may map to the same UTLA and vice versa.
 - utla_code: ONS-defined code for UTLAs.
 - suggested_adm2_grouping: Designation that may be more sensible for some geographical analyses.
 See below.
+- safe_location: location to de-identify sequence if the data is very sparse, see algorithm below.

 ### Adm2 processing: